thorlorick/react_grade_insight/pastings.md

 # I think that's it
 I switched over cards for teachers and students.
 I left the parents one as a table just to not mess with it too much.
 Now I have to release it for beta testing....so scary!!!!

+# BUGS, BUGS EVERYWHERE!!!!
+Well we managed to get into some beta testing and the bugs were all over the place...teacher A seeing teacher B students, assignments from A bleeding into B...it was a mess.
+I had to rework the whole routes code just to safe guard everything...I HAD TO CREATE A NEW TABLE...this late in the game, that's just crazy.
+Anyways..seems to be holding.